thehottgame/TheHoTTGame/Trinitarianism/Quest1.md

   `zero` and `suc n`,
   since these are the only constructors given in the definition of `ℕ`."
-  This has the following interpretations,
+  This has the following interpretations :
   - propositionally, this is the _principle of mathematical induction_.
   - categorically, this is the universal property of a natural numbers object.